apple/swift-migration-guide/Guide.docc/CommonProblems.md

 nonisolated(unsafe) var islandsInTheSea = 42
 ```

-There are many other mechansims for expressing manual synchronzation,
+There are many other mechanisms for expressing manual synchronization,
 described in [Opting-Out of Isolation Checking][] (forthcoming).

 [Opting-Out of Isolation Checking]: #